-Let us recap. justification, rightly understood, and spelled out by the Bible, has at least 9 aspects.
-If we are indeed justified, vindicated before God and men, we are justified:
+Let us recap.
+Justification, rightly understood, and spelled out by the Bible, has at least nine aspects.
+If we are indeed justified, vindicated before God and men.

+We are justified:
-By God.
-God PLANNED it.
-By grace.
-Grace PROVIDED it

-By blood The blood of Christ PROCURED it By the resurrection of Christ The resurrection of Christ PROVES it.
+- 1. By God God planned it; - 2.
+By grace Grace provided it; - 3.
+By blood The blood of Christ procured it; - 4.
+By the resurrection of Christ The resurrection of Christ proves it; - 5.
 From all things.
-The whole PANOPLY of blessing secured by it is indescribably vast.

-By faith.

-By works.

-In the Name of the Lord Jesus

-In the power of the Holy Spirit.

-Our faith POSSESSES it

-Our works PROCLAIM it.

-His Name AUTHORISES it.

-The Holy Spirit EMPOWERS it.
+The whole panoply of blessing secured by it is indescribably vast; - 6.
+By faith Our faith possesses it; - 7.
+By works Our works proclaim it; - 8.
+In the Name of the Lord Jesus His Name authorises it; - 9.
+In the power of the Holy Spirit The Holy Spirit empowers it.

-Scripture tells us that a three-fold cord is not easily broken.
+Scripture tells us that "a three-fold cord is not easily broken" (Ecclesiastes 4:12).
 In engineering, we know that each added strand gives extra strength and flexibility.
 Here we have a nine-fold cord that certainly cannot be broken, at all.
 Let us commit ourselves to live in the light of what we know to be true.
 In doing so, we shall demonstrate the enjoyment and thrill of knowing that we are justified before God.
 This will give us rich incentive to so live that we shall also be fully vindicated, justified, before our fellow men, giving ample evidence that we have put ourselves willingly under the Lordship of Christ, and His authority, and seek to do all things in the power of the Holy Spirit.
-God grant that it might be so
+God grant that it might be so.